 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
 We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Customer Service (phone numbers are printed on the back cover of this booklet).

-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please file a grievance in writing by contacting us at:
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Customer Service (phone numbers are printed on the back of this booklet).